lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/Util/MysqlStructureReader/readContent.md

     the information in parenthesis if any (for instance int, or varchar(64), or char(1), etc...)
 - columnNullables: array, the array of column name => boolean (whether the column is nullable)
 - ai: string|null = null, the name of the auto-incremented column if any
+- referencedByTables: array of the tables defined in the given content that have a foreign key referencing this table.
+     It's an array of "rb" items, each of which having the following structure:
+     - 0: database, string or null
+     - 1: table